 (there's still plenty of stuff you don't know about him).
 You might think I went off on a tangent there, but I'm

-featured Marvel characters
+actually featured Marvel characters

 instead, I would

-gameplay, I've come to terms with the fact that some gamers these days actually
+Even though I expect more gameplay depth out of a fighting game in this era, I've come to terms with the fact that some gamers these days actually

-prefer things simplified.
+prefer things "simplified".
 Injustice 2 actually streamlines this idea fairly